corpuschat/docs/widget/README.md

 </svg>

 #### Home Screen
-The welcoming gateway, setting the initial tone for user interaction.
+A welcoming gateway, greeting, and setting the initial tone for user interaction.
 [[/card]]